sykesm/kubernetes-cpi-release/README.md

 The Kubernetes network model allocates a unique IP address to each pod that is used in the cluster.
 That means that BOSH _dynamic_ networks are mostly supported out of the box.
-Unfortunately, when a pod terminates or moves to a new node, it's IP address can change.
+Unfortunately, when a pod terminates or moves to a new node, its IP address can change.
 This is a problem as BOSH assumes that the IP address of an agent will not change after it assigned and will no longer be able to connect to the agent.